FernandoGaGu/pywinEA/README.md

 One of the first stages in the development of any machine learning model is to filter out redundant and/or irrelevant attributes.
 However, the complexity of finding the best combination of attributes is most often an NP problem.

 Among the most frequent feature selection strategies are embedded methods.
 These methods combine a heuristic search strategy with a classification/regression model.
 This is where genetic algorithms come into play.
-This type of strategy represents one of the best alternatives to address the immense space of search generally reaching good solutions.
+This type of strategy represents one of the best alternatives to address the immense search space generally reaching good solutions.

 ## Install